Welcome to Klondike Middle School

 - Project evaluations using Rubrics

 At Klondike Middle School teachers have access to Indiana Standards via the Learning Connection.
 These are used in aligning classroom instruction to the Indiana CCSS standards.
 Teachers access this reference as cross-curricular projects are planned.
 Learning Connection is also used as needed by the principals, counselor, and parents.
 In addition educators at Klondike Middle School belong to a variety of Learning Communities via the Learning Connection and local TSC communities via SMART, Canvas and Google+.
+1:1 technology used by the students allows teachers develop curriculum using a plethora of engaging resources.

 Focuses on teachers and students working together to deal with conflict in a positive manner, practicing important citizenship traits, and becoming a part of the solution in our community.